yrtemmys/TOME-rpg/core/00_introduction_key-terms.md

 Key terms:
 - Die Steps: A die step refers to the gap between the closest two dice.
 This game plays with the d4, d6, d8, d10, d12 and d20.
 - Step up/down: A die can step up or down to the next size.
-For example, a d8 steps down to a d6, and a d10 steps up to a d12, which steps down to a d20.
+For example, a d8 steps down to a d6, and a d10 steps up to a d12, which steps up to a d20.
 - WP: Ward Power.
 The representation of how well protected you are.
 - SP: Spell Power.
 A pool of dice you use when casting spells.
 - Attributes: A spell is made up of these Attributes.
 They are: Effect, Casting time, Duration, Range, Targets, and Effort